DG-Sensitive Pruning & a Complete Classification of DG Trees and Cycles: Background

 For the sake of brevity, we make the following definition.

 \begin{defn} Let $G$ be a graph.
-If the minimal free resolution of $Q/I_G$ admits the structure of a dg algebra, then we say that $G$ is a \textit{dg graph} or simply that $G$ (or $I_G$) is \textit{dg}. \end{defn}
+If the minimal free resolution of $Q/I(G)$ admits the structure of a dg algebra, then we say that $G$ is a \textit{dg graph} or simply that $G$ (or $I(G)$) is \textit{dg}. \end{defn}

-We are interested in relating the existence of dg algebra structure on the minimal free resolution of $Q/I_G$ to invariants of the graph $G$.
-Theorems \ref{classification} and \ref{classification2} relate such existence for trees and cycles to the diameter of $G$.
+We are interested in relating the existence of a dg algebra structure on the minimal free resolution of $Q/I(G)$ to invariants of the graph $G$.
+Theorems \ref{classification} and \ref{classification2} relate such existence for trees and cycles to the length of the longest path in $G$.